nick-ryall/eventarc/README.markdown

 ## Current Features

 * Events created from within Symphony are re-created on Eventarc.
-* Editing Eventarc entries from within Symphony.
+* Events edited from within Symphony are updated on Eventarc.
-* Deleting Eventarc entries from within Symphony.
+* Events deleted from within Symphony are deleted on Eventarc.

 * Updates made to an event through the Eventarc interface are pushed to Symphony.

 ## Changelog